percona/pmm-doc/docs/install-pmm/install-pmm-client/percona-repos/package_manager.md

-# Install PMM client with package manager
+# Install PMM client with Percona repositories

 On Debian or Red Hat Linux, install `percona-release` and use a Linux package manager (`apt`/`dnf`) to install PMM Client.